Last Updated: 10/11/22 | October 11th, 2022

 San Fransico has been the de facto gay capital of the US since the 60s and 70s.
 And San Francisco’s most famous gay neighborhood is the Castro (Harvey Milk, the first openly gay elected official in California, had his office here).
 The neighborhood has a number of ethnic and modern restaurants as well as a bunch that serve locally sourced organic food.
 On top of that, there are a plethora of wild and fun clubs that cater to both gay and straight crowds.
 If you’re looking for a fun nightlife, this is the neighborhood for you.

 The birthplace of America’s counterculture, the Haight was ground zero during the summer of 1967, a.k.a.
 The Summer of Love.
 Hippies used to live here but, eventually, all the colorful Victorian homes were bought up by more well-off residents as the area gentrified.
 It’s now home to high-end boutiques, hip cafes, and chic restaurants.
 That said, you can still find some record stores, dive bars, and vintage clothing stores here.

 If you really want to learn more about the area’s hippy past, take the Flower Power Walking Tour.
-It’s just $20 USD and will walk you through the neighborhood’s vibrant and eclectic past.
+It’s just $25 USD and a great way to learn about the neighborhood’s vibrant and eclectic past.

 16. Rollerskate in Church